 Found footage movies generally get a bad rap.
-Everyone tends to complain about them, pointing out how overused and terrible the format is when, in reality, the found footage craze is, for all intents and purposes, over.
+Many viewers complain about them, pointing out how overused and terrible the format is when, in reality, the found footage craze is, for all intents and purposes, over.
 Horror has moved on.

-We’re not getting nearly as many of them as we did in the early part of the decade, which, for most people is seen as a good thing.
-But now that the moment has passed, it’s easier to look back on some found footage features to see what actually stood out among the bunch.
+We’re not getting nearly as many of them as we did in years past, which, for most people is seen as a good thing.
+But now that the market is less saturated, it’s easier to look back on some found footage features to see what actually stood out among the bunch.

 There was a time when we were just getting the (terrible) found footage versions of Rosemary’s Baby, Back to the Future, E.T., etc, all of which subsequently led to the inevitable bursting of the FF bubble.
 It also made FF harder to get right, but that didn’t mean nobody ever did.

 Here are my picks for seven found footage movies worth another look:

 The first V/H/S divided audiences.
 It is, admittedly, kind of uneven.
 But this sequel is, thankfully, a better movie in almost every aspect.
 While the original had the intensity of “Amateur Night” this one ramps up the intensity of every segment.
 It’s a shame that certain fans haven’t given it the benefit of the doubt, because it does top the original.

 Adam Green’s Digging Up the Marrow doesn’t really count, as it’s more of a mockumentary, but the two formats are very often lumped together.
 Regardless, Green’s latest is often overlooked.
 It’s a strong film with some interesting surprises and they clearly had a lot of fun running with the joke and playing up the mythology, which is surprisingly imaginative.